 To put the ADI for aspartame in perspective, this would be 3,750 milligrams per day for a typical adult weighing 75 kilograms (about 165 pounds), far more than most adults take in daily.
 A 12 ounce can of diet soda usually contains about 192 milligrams of aspartame and a packet of the tabletop sweetener contains about 35mg.
 An adult weighing 165 pounds would have to drink more than 19 cans of diet soda a day or consume more than 107 packets to go over the recommended level.

-If I did the math right previously, an average person have to drink about 8 liters of Coke Zero per day to hit the limit (in the EU).
+If I did the math right previously, an average person has to drink about 8 liters of Coke Zero per day to hit the limit (in the EU).
 Personally, I don’t drink anywhere NEAR that amount, nor do I know any who does.
-So what would my risk be from the aspartame compared to the risk from my normal diet and meals.
+So what would my risk be from the aspartame compared to the risk from my normal diet and meals?

 Just some food for thought.

-Editor’s note: based on how quickly stories about this study spread across the internet, one would think that this research on artificial sweeteners and obesity was profound, almost Nobel Prize worth.
-But, once again, one must properly weight the quality of science that makes a new claim, especially one that’s so critical.
+- Editor’s note: based on how quickly stories about this study spread across the internet, one would think that this research on artificial sweeteners and obesity was profound, almost Nobel Prize-worthy.
+But, once again, one must properly weigh the quality of science that makes a new claim, especially one that’s so critical.
 This is a primary study on mice, the value of which is limited.
-It needs to be repeated, there has to be some sort of plausibility, and eventually someone has to show that there’s actual clinical significance in humans.
-Finally, if one were to make a basic criticism of this research is that some of the groups had n=4 population size.
+It needs to be repeated, there has to be some sort of plausibility, and eventually, someone has to show that there’s actual clinical significance in humans.
+Finally, if one were to make a basic criticism of this research is that some of the groups had an n=4 population size.
 There’s almost no way to see small changes with such small numbers.
 Also, and I cannot stress this enough, this is an animal study, not one done on humans.
 Although this article was published in a prestigious medical journal, it really does not tell us much about the real-world effects of artificial sweeteners and obesity.